 Method-5: Utilizing ADDRESS and INDIRECT Functions with CORREL Function in Excel

-Here, we will use the ADDRESS, INDIRECT, and CORREL functions for doing the same task as the previous methods.
+Here, we will use the ADDRESS, INDIRECT, and CORREL functions to do the same task as the previous methods.

 For this method, we have to define the start range and end range of the three columns for the products.